 Data-driven decisions will be a deciding factor

-For hotels reviewing their approach to capturing demand in the coming year, having access to up to date data from across their business will provide them with a competitive advantage, says Andrew who shares advice for the year ahead: “Don’t panic.
+For hotels reviewing their approach to capturing demand in the coming year, having access to up-to-date data from across their business will provide them with a competitive advantage, says Andrew who shares advice for the year ahead: “Don’t panic.
 Things will go back to some form of normality.
-We’ve seen businesses lose sight of their core revenue streams, who aren’t aligned with their objectives or core business and don’t make decisions based on data.
+We’ve seen businesses lose sight of their core revenue streams, that aren’t aligned with their objectives or core business and don’t make decisions based on data.
 Now is the time to look at things and see if you’re really getting value.